fithamlak/fithamlak/README.md

 -  I am a passionate full-stack software developer.
 I enjoy working on all kinds of tech.
 -  I’m currently available for new opportunities

--  I'm currently cutomizing chromium browser
+-  I'm currently working on Finance api with NodeJs, TypeScript, Microservice approach

 -  👯 I’m looking to collaborate on Software Development Projects